European banking job numbers drop a further 21,000 in first half

 Calculations by Reuters show that while European banks improved their balance sheets by 530 million euros ($685 million) in the first half, profitability remained well below targets.

-Royal Bank of Scotland (RBS.L), which was bailed out by the British government in 2008, made some of the deepest cuts.
+Royal Bank of Scotland, which was bailed out by the British government in 2008, made some of the deepest cuts.
 Its workforce shrank by 5,000 as it reduced the number of contractors it employs, streamlined operations and sold the Chicago-based division of its U.S. bank Citizens.

 Recruiters said that most job cuts have come in investment banking, which has been hit hard by the tougher capital rules and low interest rates.